Taiyuan Foreign Language School: Facilities

 After more than 20 years of development, Taiyuan Foreign Language School has separate campuses for the middle school section (初中部), the high school section (高中部), and Phoenix Bilingual School (branch).

-The 12-storey building for the high school section was put in use in September 2009.
+The 12-story building for the high school section was put in use in September 2009.
 The high school section building covers 1.15 acres and has a total building area of 21,100 square meters.
 It is also facilitated with a two-storey-high lecture hall, which provides the venue for guest lectures and performing events.
 North of the senior high school building is a 4.78-acre standard sport field, with 400m plastic athletic tracks, basketball fields, and badminton fields.
 Also, the high school section building has a good view of Yifen Park, which borders and integrates with the high school campus.
 The high school building also features a library on the 10th floor, which has spacious reading and study rooms, and computer labs.

 The Yifenyuan campus is occupied by the middle school section and Phoenix Bilingual School, across the street from the high school section.